rtmigo/vtcff_py/README.md

 `vtcff` tends to maximize quality, sacrificing speed and disk space.

-`vtcff` is actaully a wrapper for `ffmpeg` – the least intuitive video tool ever created.
+`vtcff` is actually a wrapper for `ffmpeg` – the least intuitive video tool ever created.

 # Install